deliveroo/deliveroo.engineering/_posts/2019-01-28-moving-from-ruby-to-rust.md

 Keep in mind, that Rust code is almost a 1:1 copy of the Ruby in terms of the implementation, and we didn't add any additional optimisations (like caching, avoiding copying memory in some cases), so there is still room for the improvement.

 ## Conclusion

-Our project of moving from Ruby to Rust was a success and we achieved what we have expected.
-Because of the gradual migration and having the ability to quickly switch between the implementations, we mitigated most of the risks and it allowed us to deliver this rewrite in smaller parts and under the feature flags, just like any other feature that we build normally in Deliveroo.
+Our project was successful: moving from Ruby to Rust was a success that dramatically sped up our dipatch process, and gave us more head-room in which we could try implementing more advanced algorithms.

+The gradual migration and careful feature flagging mitigated most of the risks of the project.
+We were able to deliver it in smaller, incremental parts, just like any other feature that we normally build in Deliveroo.

 Rust has shown a great performance and the absence of runtime made it easy to use it as a replacement of C in building Ruby native extensions.